boulderguitarsociety/boulderguitarsociety.github.io/_posts/1984-05-28-denver-guitar-duo.md

 ![JuneNewsletter](/pics/19840528-JuneNewsletter.png)

-The upcoming June meeting was a backyard barbecue at the Backlunds' home, with __Mary Melody__ as one of the contacts, along with Dennis and Sandy Backlund.
+The upcoming June meeting was a backyard barbecue at the Backlunds' home, with __Mary Melodie__ as one of the contacts, along with Dennis and Sandy Backlund.
 Paige Bucklund was evidently a student of Dennis'.

-Note also, future concerts were listed at the Stanley Hotel in Estes Park and at a restaurant on the 16th Strete Mall in Denver.
+Note also, future concerts were listed at the Stanley Hotel in Estes Park and at a restaurant on the 16th Street Mall in Denver.